PowerShell/SelfSignedCertificate/README.md

   New-SelfSignedCertificate # args as needed
   ```

+  However, this module is only available on Windows &mdash; there is no Linux version.

 - The [`dotnet dotnet-dev-certs` global tool](https://www.nuget.org/packages/dotnet-dev-certs),
   designed for generating self-signed certificates for ASP.NET Core development.

+  This can be installed from the dotnet CLI.

 - [`openssl`](https://www.openssl.org/), which does work cross-platform,
-  but may not be favorable compared to a PowerShell-native option.
+  but may not be favorable compared to a PowerShell-native option
+  and uses a PEM rather than PFX format.

 Example Usage
 ---